lukecav/awesome-woocommerce/README.md

 * [Jet Integration for WooCommerce](https://wordpress.org/plugins/woo-jet-integration/) - JET Integration Plugin, a complete solution for integrating your online store with Jet.com.
 * [Negotiabl for WooCommerce](https://wordpress.org/plugins/negotiabl-woocommerce-extension/) - Sparking instant negotiations over Facebook Messenger.
 * [Sales Notifications for WooCommerce](https://wordpress.org/plugins/sales-notifications-for-woocommerce/) - Increase store trust with social proof to build credibility.
-* [Manual Reviews for WooCommerce](https://wordpress.org/plugins/manual-reviews-for-woocommerce/) - A simple and easy way to add products reviews from your WordPress dashboard.
 * [WooCommerce Reviews Admin Sidebar](https://github.com/norcross/woo-reviews-admin-menu) - Adds a dedicated menu item to look at reviews.
 * [WooCommerce Max Quantity](https://wordpress.org/plugins/woocommerce-max-quantity/) -  Set a limit for the max quantity of products that can be added to cart, per product.
 Now with individual product limits.
 * [WooCommerce Move Reviews](https://wordpress.org/plugins/woocommerce-move-reviews/) -  Allows you to easily move reviews from one product to another.